An employee who is covered by the EA is entitled to paid sick leave if the following three requirements are met:

 - They have been employed for at least three months;

 - They have informed / attempted to inform the employer of their absence within 48 hours – if this is not done, the employee will be deemed absent without permission; and

-- The sick leave is certified by the company’s doctor, company-approved doctor or a government doctor.
+- The sick leave is certified by any doctor.

 The number of days of paid outpatient* leave that an employee is entitled to depends on the duration of their employment, starting at five days after three months’ service and increasing by three days per month to reach a maximum of 14 days after six months’ service.

 *Note: this refers only to leave taken where no hospitalisation was necessary.

 As leave cycles and entitlements on the system are based on employees’ appointment dates, please ensure that these are entered correctly.
 For more information about how to enter / change an employee’s date of appointment, please go to: